 I have used this method for many years and have surprised even my mother with how well this works.
 At least it won’t hurt to try it.
 I wash my floors twice with a sponge mop.
-First Time: The first solution I use is 1/2 cup baking soda, 1/4 cup Murphy’s Oil Soap, and 1/ 2 bucket of hot water.
-Second Time: After the floor dries, I wash with the hot water and oil soap only.
+The first time I mix up and use this no-wax floor cleaner: The first solution I use is 1/2 cup baking soda, 1/4 cup Murphy’s Oil Soap, and 1/ 2 bucket of hot water.
+The second time: After the floor dries, I wash with the hot water and oil soap only.

 My floor shines like I have waxed it.
 Many people have commented on the nice floors I have had over the years.
 The first time you do this, you may need to use step 2 one more time.

 - 7 Habits of Highly Frugal People

 - 5 Simple Budget Cuts That Can Save $200 a Month